Confucius Institute at the University of Sheffield (SCI)

 - "Survival Chinese" 5-evening Intensive Course

-Open three times a year (end of September, early February and early June), Survival Chinese suits for absolute beginners and runs from Monday to Friday, 5 evenings, aiming at introducing Chinese language, focusing on listening and speaking skills, and covering practical vocabulary and expressions that are useful for everyday situations.
+Open twice a year (end of September and early February), Survival Chinese suits for absolute beginners and runs from Monday to Friday, 5 evenings, aiming at introducing Chinese language, focusing on listening and speaking skills, and covering practical vocabulary and expressions that are useful for everyday situations.

 OFFER: “Survival Chinese” will be refunded if the same student continues to take 12-week Beginners Mandarin course.
-Refund takes place after 3 weeks into a semester.
+The Refund takes place after 3 weeks into the semester.

 - 12-week "Chinese for Everyone" Mandarin language courses